 8. Where do we park?

 Parking is available on the base.
-When you enter through the gate, you will be directed by Security Personnel to an available parking area.
+When you enter through the gate, you will be directed by Security to an available parking area.
 Lots and routes will be marked.

 9. Will there be a shuttle service to take us from the base parking areas, or Metra Station to the festival grounds?